facelessuser/RegReplace/readme.md

 - Create commands that highlight results and requiring confirmation before replacing.
 - Create find and fold/unfold commands to fold or unfold the find results instead of replacing them.
 - Create find and mark/unmark commands to simply highlight or unhighlight results instead of replacing them.
+- Create find and select commands to select certain results instead of replacing them.
 - Create advanced commands that can run a plugin to do more complex replaces.

 # Documentation